undeadops/giles/README.md

 API Service for a backend MongoDB Database... details are purposely being left vague...

+In the process of a rewrite and move to Travis CI

 ## Kubernetes Deployment

 Create a giles-secrets.yaml file, which will contain the username/password URI for MongoDB host/cluster